zdravkov/kendo-docs/api/dataviz/chart.md

 * value - the category value

-#### Example - set the category axis notes label template as a string
+#### Example - set the category axis note label template as a string

     <div id="chart"></div>
     <script>